ironiq/gitzenith/docs/Troubleshooting.md

 # Installation problems

 If you're having problems during the installation of GitZenith, make sure your PHP is correctly configured.
 Certain PHP distributions can have very restrictive default PHAR settings.
-PHAR is used within GitZenith to load [Silex](http://silex.sensiolabs.org/), a microframework.
+PHAR is used within GitZenith to load [Symfony](http://symfony.com/), a PHP framework.
 Setting the following directives on your php.ini might solve your problem:

 ```
 detect_unicode = Off